embEDUx/documentation/src/background/implementation/buildserver.md

 # Setuproutine With Ansible
-The [evaluation chose Ansible](../evaluation/buildserver-setuproutine.md) for the implementation of the setuproutine.
+The [evaluation chose Ansible](../evaluation/buildserver-setuproutine.md) for the implementation of the setup routine.
 The tasks are be grouped into roles and plays, with the target architectures being variable.
 This allows to reuse tasks and roles for the different target architectures, but requires a high flexibility in the tasks.